 As we all attempt to stay on top of the ever-changing COVID-19 situation, the Kentucky CASA Network would like to provide some guidance and resources for local CASA programs in the Commonwealth.
 We will be updating this page periodically as new information comes in.
 The KCN knows that the amount of news and information about this coronavirus can be overwhelming and we are doing our best to sort through and share the most relevant information for our CASA programs.
 If you have any questions or would like to see additional guidance, please contact us.

-The KCN will have calls every Friday at 1:30pm ET throughout the quarantine/social distancing period.
+The KCN will have calls every Friday at 1:30pm ET throughout May and then transitioning to monthly from June to December.
 The purpose of these calls will be to collectively share how things are going with your programs and cases, what you are hearing, and any resources that you can share with your colleagues.
 The KCN will give an update on what we are hearing statewide.
 Information about connecting to these calls has been shared directly with local program directors.